wchoiac/DIP1/README.md

 Final Year Project for Storing and Accessing Medical Records Using Blockchain Technology

 ## Blockchain Platform (Validator Software and Full Node Software)
-Written in Java and handles blockchain ecosystem and provides APIs for utilization and management
+Written in Java.
+Backend software handling blockchain ecosystem and providing APIs for utilization and management

 ## Patient Mobile Application (Android)
 Mobile Application dedicated for patients